Key Takeaways

 As a result, employees may pay too much tax and receive less take-home pay, or pay too little and face an unexpected tax bill later.
 Similar issues can also happen with deductions like retirement contributions or loan repayments if payroll data is outdated or entered incorrectly.

-2. Missing Mandatory Information
+2. Missing mandatory information

 Another common issue is when a payslip does not include all the required information.
 Even if the final salary amount is correct, missing details such as year-to-date earnings, tax totals, or a breakdown of overtime and deductions can cause problems.